rgcr/m-cli/Readme.md

       m power powernap          [ YES | NO ] [ YES | NO ]   # Whether power nap is enabled
-      m power powerbuttonsleeps [ YES | NO ]                # Whether pressing the power button sleeps the system m power appnap            [ YES | NO ]                # Whether app nap is enabled
+      m power powerbuttonsleeps [ YES | NO ]                # Whether pressing the power button sleeps the system m power appnap            [ YES | NO ]                # Whether app nap is enabled m power restartonhang     [ YES | NO ]                # Whether to restart on system hang
 ```

 #### Restart: